PedMan/windows_link_reader/README.md

 #  LNK reader 🖥️

-LNK Reader is a command-line tool designed to read and extract information from Windows shortcut (.lnk) files.
-It provides insights into the target file or directory paths and supports educational purposes.
+This program is designed to extract and open a file path from a Windows `.lnk` shortcut file on non-Windows systems.
+The program reads the binary content of the `.lnk` file, converts it into ASCII, attempts to find the longest valid path, and finally, tries to open the path using the system's default program.

 [Capture vidéo du 24-09-2023 01:32:40.webm](https://github.com/SECRET-GUEST/windows_link_reader/assets/92639080/f92222d6-e028-4166-8e6d-a9c7bd40f144)

 ---
 ---